The abandoned palaces of Europe will take your breath away

 Villa de Vecchi, Cortenova, Italy

-While Mother Nature has taken over the home, most of the damage to the villa over the years has been done by uninvited visitors.
+While Mother Nature has taken over the home, most of the damage to the villa over the years has been done by trespassers.
 Graffiti covers the walls and the furniture has been stolen or vandalised.

 Reinhardsbrunn Castle, Thuringia, Germany

-Built in 1827 on the grounds of a monastery, the current incarnation of Reinhardsbrunn Castle was constructed by Duke Ernest I of Saxe-Coburg and Gotha, Prince Albert's father, and ultimately the father-in-law to Queen Victoria.
+Built in 1827 on the grounds of a monastery, the current incarnation of Reinhardsbrunn Castle was constructed by Duke Ernest I of Saxe-Coburg and Gotha, Prince Albert's father, and ultimately the father-in-law to Queen Victoria, the former monarch of the United Kingdom.

 Influenced by the so-called 'English style', the castle was intended as a summer residence surrounded by picturesque parkland.